Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states that the tool browses PFC reference documentation, including syntax elements and model properties.
-It distinguishes itself from siblings like pfc_browse_commands and pfc_query_command by specifying that references are language elements within commands, not standalone commands.
+The description clearly states it browses PFC reference documentation for syntax elements and model properties, and distinguishes from siblings by specifying that references are language elements used within commands, not standalone commands.
+It also lists related tools with their purposes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.